-Be careful, though, because if you place a large display too close to viewers, they might be able to notice the individual pixels on the image.
+Be careful, though, because if you place digital signage screens too close to viewers, they might be able to notice the individual pixels on the image.
 In that case, you’ll probably want to invest in an ultra-high-definition 4K TV that can be viewed super up-close without losing any fidelity.
 Fortunately, the vast majority of TVs sold today are capable of 4K resolutions.

 Brightness of the room